Triang-jyed-driung/Adaptive-BVP/README.md

 This Python program contains 2 main functions, `LinearBVPSolver` for linear BVPs, and `NewtonNonlinearSolver` for nonlinear BVPs.

-## This project is solely for academic purpose and is _NOT_ ready for serious scientific computing or for production use. ##
+__This project is solely for academic purpose and is _NOT_ ready for any serious scientific computing or for production use.__

 Tested with:
 - Windows 10
 - Python 3.11.2
 - Numpy 1.24.2
 - Matplotlib 3.7.1

 Other versions are likely to work as well.

 ## Linear solver